 Woodrow Wilson (1856-1924), the 28th U.S. president, served in office from 1913 to 1921 and led America through World War I (1914-1918).
-An advocate for democracy and world peace, Wilson is often ranked by historians as one of the nation’s greatest presidents.
+Remembered as an advocate for democracy, progressivism and world peace, Wilson left a complex legacy that included re-segregating many branches of the federal workforce.
 Wilson was a college professor, university president and Democratic governor of New Jersey before winning the White House in 1912.
 Once in office, he pursued an ambitious agenda of progressive reform that included the establishment of the Federal Reserve and Federal Trade Commission.
-Wilson tried to keep the United States neutral during World War I but ultimately called on Congress to declare war on Germany in 1917.
+Wilson tried to keep the United States neutral during World War I, but ultimately called on Congress to declare war on Germany in 1917.
 After the war, he helped negotiate a peace treaty that included a plan for the League of Nations.
 Although the Senate rejected U.S. membership in the League, Wilson received the Nobel Prize for his peacemaking efforts.

 Woodrow Wilson’s Early Years

 Thomas Woodrow Wilson was born on December 28, 1856, in Staunton, Virginia.
 (Because his mother said he arrived around midnight, some sources list Wilson’s birthday as December 29.)
 His father, Joseph Ruggles Wilson (1822-1903), was a Presbyterian minister, and his mother, Janet Woodrow Wilson (1826-1888), was a minister’s daughter and originally from England.
 Tommy Wilson, as he was called growing up, spent his childhood and teen years in Augusta, Georgia, and Columbia, South Carolina.
 During the American Civil War (1861-1865), Wilson’s father served as a chaplain in the Confederate army and used his church as a hospital for injured Confederate troops.